Dear Dr. K,

 She just stopped complaining because she saw that it did no good.
 You had no intentions of stepping up and taking a more active role in that half of your life.

-If she was like most women in this sort of marriage, before she gave up, she complained about the unfairness, on average, every other week.
+If she were like most women in this sort of marriage, before she gave up, she complained about the unfairness, emotional labor and the care burden, on average, every other week.
 And when she talked to you, it felt like she was attacking you, constantly criticizing you, and telling you that you were a lousy husband.
 And when she did, do you remember how you responded?
 Here are the most common ways men respond to hearing about this unfairness, according to one study:

 - 84% yelled at their partners